 Visit Duke Orthopaedics Urgent Care

-Our convenient orthopaedic urgent care locations throughout the Triangle are open seven days a week.
+Our convenient orthopaedic urgent care clinic is open seven days a week.
 Get fast service with a well-trained orthopaedic provider and no unnecessary exposure to illness.
 No appointment is needed; walk-ins are welcome.

 Duke Health offers orthopaedic clinics throughout the Triangle.
 In-person and virtual appointments are available.

 Do You Need Meniscus Surgery?